artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 **Ivan Nikolaevich Ponyrev** is a young, broad-shouldered poet who writes under the pseudonym Homeless.

-**Koroviev**, or the choirmaster, or also Fagott, is Wooland's henchman; seven feet tall and unbelievably thin, he has a jeering face.
+**Koroviev**, also called Fagott, is Wooland's henchman; seven feet tall and unbelievably thin, he has a jeering face.

 **Wooland** is satan.
 His left teeth have platinum crowns, his right have gold, his right eye is black, his left green, he has dark hair and appears to be a little over 40.

 **Yeshua Ha-Nozri**, Wooland's depiction of Jesus.
 Yeshua is Aramaic for "Lord of Salvation" and Ha-Nozri means "of Nazareth."

-**The Giant Cat** is Wooland's companion.
+**Pontous Pilate

-**Riukhin** is Homeless's friend and a phony poet, who tries to help him at the clinic but is rejected.
+**Behemoth** is a giant, walking, talking black cat who loves guns and alcohol.
+He is one Wooland's companions.

 **Stepan Bogdanovich Likhodeev**, or Styopa for short, is the director of the Variety Theatre, and Berlioz's roommate.

-**The Redhead** is a wooland companion; he is short but extraordinarily broad-shouldered; he wears a bowler hat, has flaming red hair, a fang, and is quite ugly.
+**Azazello** is a wooland companion; he is short but extraordinarily broad-shouldered; he wears a bowler hat, has flaming red hair, a fang, and is quite ugly.

 **Doctor Stravinksy** is the friendly psychiatrist at the country hospital.